Learning Stance Embeddings from Signed Social Graphs: Introduction

 The core contributions of this paper are: \begin{itemize} \item \textbf{Stance Embeddings Model (\sem)}: Generalisation of node2vec to signed topic graphs.
-The model enables us to consider both topic and (dis)agreement for each edge during training, allowing to understand how topics relate to each other, how users engage with topics, and how users relate to each other across topics, even for topics a user may not have engaged with. \item \textbf{Datasets} Two signed topic graph datasets built with Twitter data, suitable for future research on understanding topical stance in large-scale communities and valuable resource for the graph mining community. \end{itemize}
+The model enables us to consider both topic and (dis)agreement for each edge during training, allowing to understand how topics relate to each other, how users engage with topics, and how users relate to each other across topics, even for topics a user may not have engaged with.
+In particular, we show that our topic-aware model improves on stance detection and learns topic relationships in an unsupervised fashion. \item \textbf{Datasets} Two signed topic graph datasets built with Twitter data, suitable for future research on understanding topical stance in large-scale communities and valuable resource for the graph mining community. \end{itemize} We open source our code and datasets on GitHub and HuggingFace to the community.